The mask for creating a new product is thematically divided into different areas.

 If checked, the product will be shipped free of charge.

 The product can't be placed in the shopping cart if the minimum order quantity is not reached.

-Specify the scales in which the article is to be offered.
+Here you can specify the scales in which the item is to be offered.

 Max. order quantity